jsiek/arete/README.md

 <expression> ( <initializer_list> )
 ```

-1. Schedule the `expression` in value context with duplicaton
+1. Schedule the `expression` in the current environment with value
-   requesting `1/2` permission.
+   context and duplicaton.
 The result must be a closure.

-2. Schedule each `initializer` (left to right) in address context
+2. Schedule each `initializer` (left to right) in the current
-   requesting the percentage appropriate to the corresponding
-   parameter of the closure.
-(Same as for `let` statements.)
+   environment with address context and duplication.

 3. Copy the closure's environment into `body_env`.
-Add an item to
-   `body_env`, mapping each parameter to the corresponding result from
+   [Bind](#bind_param) each parameter to the corresponding result from
    its initializer.
-Check that the initialer is a pointer and has
-   enough permission for the privilege level of the parameter and
-   halt with an error if the permission is too low.

 4. Create a new frame and push it onto the `stack` of the current thread.

 5. Schedule the body of the closure with the environment `body_env`
    and the closure's return mode.

-6. Upon completion of the body, kill all of the initializers.
+6. Upon completion of the body, [deallocate](#dealloc_param) each
+   parameter.
 If the current node runner's `return_value` is `None`,
    set it to the void value.

      a.
 If the current node runner's context is a value context, and
         its return mode is `value`, let `result` be the runner's
         `return_value`.
 If the runner's return mode is `address`,
         then the runner's `return_value` is a pointer; let `result` be
-        the value read from memory at that address.
+        the value read from memory at that pointer.
 Kill the pointer.

      b.
 If the current node runner's context is a address context, and
 	    its return mode is `value`, allocate the runner's `return_value`